bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 option which will be loaded before the python script is started.
 The '--export' and '--compress' commandline options will be ignored if the '-r' commandline option is present.

 The commandline options not recognized by RaCoHeadless are collected and passed on to the python script where they are accessible in `sys.argv`.
-The first element of `sys.argv` is the python script path.
-For example invoking `RaCoHeadless -r test.py abc -l 2 def` will run the script 'test.py', set the log level to 2 and  pass the list `['test.py', 'abc', 'def']` to python as `sys.argv`.
+For example invoking `RaCoHeadless -r test.py abc -l 2 def` will run the script 'test.py', set the log level to 2 and  pass the list `['abc', 'def']` to python as `sys.argv`.

 The Python API is contained in the `raco` Python module which needs to be imported explicity.